nickhart/memory/docs/HEARTS_PLAN.md

 Hearts is a trick-taking card game for 4 players where the goal is to avoid taking hearts (1 point each) and the Queen of Spades (13 points).
 Players can "shoot the moon" by taking all penalty cards to give everyone else 26 points instead.

-**Current Status (Phase 2)**: Core game logic is fully implemented and tested.
-Basic UI exists at `/hearts` route but is read-only.
-Next step is to add interactivity and AI players.
+**Current Status (Phase 3)**: Core game logic is fully implemented and tested.
+Interactive UI is complete with card play animations and score tracking.
+Human players can play against 3 AI opponents (RandomAI and SimpleAI).
+Game flow is fully automated with smooth AI turn progression.

 ## Why Hearts Tests Our Infrastructure